Probing neutrino interactions and dark radiation with gravitational waves: Gravitational waves and relativistic particles

 We now discuss the implementation of neutrino interactions (or that of other relativistic species), i.e., the form of the collision term in the Boltzmann equation.
-Under the assumption that the phase space perturbations are independent of momentum, the full (momentum-dependent) collision term integrates to~\cite{Oldengott:2017fhy}
+Under the assumption that the phase space perturbations are independent of momentum, the full (momentum-dependent) collision term for $2-2$ scattering integrates to~\cite{Oldengott:2017fhy}

 Here $\kappa_\nu$ is the optical depth of the species $\nu$ (and $\partial_\tau \kappa_\nu$ the time-dependent interaction rate), and the $\alpha_l$ are numerical coefficients that arise when computing the moments of the full collision term.
 This treatment is also referred to as the relaxation time approximation.

+In principle, spatial fluctuations in phase space could be nonuniform over $q$.
 Ref.~\cite{Oldengott:2017fhy} implemented the exact (momentum-dependent) scalar Boltzmann hierarchy and the momentum-integrated hierarchy using \cref{eqn:collision-term-opacity} for the case of $2-2$ neutrino scattering mediated by a heavy scalar, finding that the dynamics of the neutrino fluid variables and the resulting CMB angular power spectra agree extremely well between the two approaches.
 A possible explanation for this result is that gravitational consequences of neutrinos (which are the only cosmologically relevant ones after the weak interactions decouple) are themselves momentum-integrated quantities and therefore are not sensitive to neutrino spectral distortions~\cite{Cyr-Racine:2013jua}.
+Furthermore, if the distribution function evolves substantially at the background level, then the coefficients $\alpha_l$ would be time-dependent.
+For instance, neutrinos could decay into a light scalar mediating self-interactions (that ``recouple'' below some energy scale); however, the produced mediator particles would also strongly interact and be fluidlike.
+Our description would then apply to the joint neutrino-mediator sector.
+The $\alpha_l$ could still vary with time if the shape of the distribution function (over which the collision term is integrated) evolves.
+For simplicity to explore phenomenology, we neglect such model-dependent effects.